 Global climate change also affects our efforts to respect human rights.
 Today, nation states around the world are unable to honor their citizens’ rights to security, food, water, and healthcare because local, regional, and national governments cannot manage the social impacts of climate change-induced droughts and rising sea levels.
-In 2013 alone, 22 million people were displaced from their homes due to natural disasters related to climate change.
+Since 2008, an average of 24 million people have been displaced by catastrophic weather disasters each year.

 The Environmental Justice Foundation estimates that countries such as Tuvalu, Fiji, the Solomon islands, the Marshall islands, and the Maldives are likely to lose all or a significant part of their land in the next 50 years due to rising sea levels.4 Already today, it is estimated that the number of climate refugees in the world is three times greater than the number of people driven from their homes by war.5

 In 2014, New Zealand became the first country in the world to accept refugee applications from families citing global climate change as the reason they cannot return to their homes.6 In the United Nations, the International Refugee Convention does not yet recognize climate change and sea level rise as legitimate conditions for requesting refugee status.